Top 10 Anti-Lock Brake System (ABS) Repair And Maintenance Tips

 2. How Often Should I Have My ABS System Inspected?

-You should have your ABS system inspected at least once a year or every 10,000 miles, whichever comes first.
+You should have your ABS inspected at least once a year or every 10,000 miles, whichever comes first.
 This is to ensure that the system is working properly and to prevent potential problems.
-Additionally, you should always get your brakes checked after any collision or impact to ensure that the ABS system is still functioning correctly.
+Additionally, you should always get your brakes checked after any collision or impact to ensure that the ABS is still functioning correctly.

 3. What Is ABS Or Anti-Lock Brakes?